Hans Jeschonnek: War on the Soviet Union

-The offensive opened against Gorki on 4 June 1943.
+The offensive opened against Gorky on 4 June 1943.
 420 bombers were dispatched and 636 tons of bombs were dropped.
-Seven major raids, comprising 682 sorties, were flown against Gorki and 1,105 tons of bombs were dropped.
+Seven major raids, comprising 682 sorties, were flown against Gorky and 1,105 tons of bombs were dropped.
 The Molotov automobile factory, which did produce T-34 parts, was severely damaged.
 The Krasnoye factory, remained untouched.
 On 9 and 20 June Yaroslavl rubber plant SK 1 was subjected to 324 tons of bombs.
 German intelligence selected the target based on knowledge of their own industry's vulnerability to the loss of rubber production.
 The plant was heavily damaged.
 The oil targets at Saratov received 181 tons of bombs from 12 to 15 June—SU 66 75 and SU 65 76 were bottle-necks, for despite the vast oil reserves in the Soviet Union, few plants could refine crude oil into high aviation octane fuel.

 Mid-way through the offensive, Albert Speer, armaments minister, and other technocrats, drawing on the experience of RAF Bomber Command's offensive over Germany, intervened and began meddling in target selection.
 Speer formed a committee "Working Committee on Economic Objectives for Air Attack" on 23 June 1943.
 Joachim von Ribbentrop's liaison, Walther Hewel even felt the need to write to Jeschonnek on 12 June with recommendations on targets in the Soviet hinterland.
 Hewel's support was crucial in persuading Hitler to sanction the offensive against power plants in accordance with Jeschonnek's successor, Korten and Speer, in the autumn, 1943.
 The long-term effects of the bombings on Soviet military power certainly would have proven negligible, even if successful.
 Jeschonnek's willingness to accede to the recommendations of the army to bomb tank plants and the committee's recommendations, probably stemmed from a pre-war intelligence failure to gather proper information on the Soviet armament industry's location and potential.
 Such intelligence would have been redundant had Barbarossa succeeded, but the offensive's failure left the "German armed forces paying the price."

 Jeschonnek supported the Kursk offensive with the vast majority of German aerial strength in the conviction the Battle of Kursk would prove to be a major victory.
 The Luftwaffe inflicted heavy losses to the Red Air Force, and was crucial in combating Operation Kutuzov, and preventing the encirclement of the 9th Army and 2nd Panzer Army.

 Nevertheless, the ultimate failure of the Kursk offensive, following upon the German defeat in North Africa, caused even Hitler to turn against his Chief of Air Staff.
 Göring had already suggested to Hitler that Jeschonnek should be replaced as Chief of Air Staff, but Hitler demurred.